aetheronhq/country-state-input-field/README.md

 4. Run the development server: `npm run dev` or `yarn dev`
 5. Open your browser and navigate to `http://localhost:3000`

 The test app code can be found in the `country-state-test-app` directory.
+It includes examples of:

+-   Using the CountryStateInput component
+-   Using CountryInput and StateInput components separately
+-   Handling selected values (country name, country code, state name)
+-   Applying custom styling to the components

+We encourage you to explore the test app code to see how you can implement and customize the country-state-input-field components in your own projects.

 ## Contributing